-- Submits a final written report (or publication-ready document) on the Honors work for approval by his or her Honors Committee.
+- Submits a final written report (or publication-ready document) on the Honors work for approval by their Honors Committee.

-- Presents the results of his or her work and responds to questions about the project and its relationship to the safety profession.
+- Presents the results of their work and responds to questions about the project and its relationship to the safety profession.

 - Immediately following the project presentation, the student's Honors Committee votes on whether or not to accept the Honors project.

 Students are encouraged to apply for applicable undergraduate research grant funding.